rexxy212/DSI-Capstone/README.md

 from Shopee’s site.

 # Content
-1. Data Cleaning & Exploratory Data Analysis
+1. Data Cleaning & Exploratory Data Analysis (Data used can be retrieved from the Kaggle link below)
 2. Modeling

 # Conclusions